tanchongmin/agentjo/contrib/Fun_AgentJo_Projects/Text-Based Adventure/README.md

 Scenario Prompt:
 ```
 MasterChef Game - You are a chef competing in MasterChef and you seek to impress Gordon Ramsay, one of the judges, so that you may win first place.
+Start with the top 8, and after each challenge, eliminate one player (can be yourself too) until the final two showdown.
+If you are eliminated, or game is won, offer the option to restart.
+In important info, state the phase of the challenge ("Round of the Top X"), the type of challenge (Mystery Box, Invention Test, Team Challenge, Pressure Test, or even a Restaurant Takeover,  etc.), and names of contestants remaining (write out all the names).
+Update the location of the challenge accordingly - it can be the MasterChef Kitchen, a fine-dining restaurant, or an outdoor venue like a beach, vineyard, or luxury hotel banquet.
+Make the challenges exciting, filled with unexpected twists.
+Sometimes what you do can go wrong, you have to recover from these setbacks gracefully, or even change your dish idea.
+Make the description more food-based, and make the options more strategic involving food preparation and choices.
+Make the judge decision process faster.
 ```
 ![images](masterchef.jpeg)